Okuda Station: Lines

-Adjacent stations

 Station history

 Okuda Station was opened on February 3, 1928 as a station on the Aichi Electric Railway.
 On April 1, 1935, the Aichi Electric Railway merged with the Nagoya Railway (the forerunner of present-day Meitetsu).
 On September 26, 2002 the station was the site of a fatal accident (the Okuda incident).

 Passenger statistics

 In fiscal 2017, the station was used by an average of 2,309 passengers daily.